Problems at the polls? Here's what's happening now

-WASHINGTON – Voters across the country are heading to the polls in the first nationwide election since 2016 amid expectations of long lines, potential polling irregularities – and this time, growing suspicion that the entire election process might be vulnerable to hacking or tampering.
+Voters across the country are heading to the polls in the first nationwide election since 2016 amid scattered reports of long lines and voting problems – and this time, growing suspicion that the entire election process might be vulnerable to hacking or tampering.

-An array of federal agencies are poised to monitor what happens, including the departments of Justice and Homeland Security, intelligence officials and the FBI.
+By mid-afternoon, a national hotline for problems at the polls already had fielded more than 17,000 calls.
+They included reports from voters and volunteers in Georgia, Arizona, Florida, New York, Michigan and Texas.
+Polling sites didn't open on time, machines weren't working, and waits were interminable.
+In some cases, paper ballots weren't available.

-“Our agencies have been working in unprecedented ways to combat influence efforts and to support state and local officials in securing our elections, including efforts to harden election infrastructure against interference," they said in a joint statement.
+Election Protection, a coalition of more than 100 civil- and voting-rights groups that runs the hotline, 866-OUR-VOTE, expects thousands more calls before voting is done.

 Florida